hhaji/Deep-Learning/Recitation-Assignments/README.md

     Deep Learning Projects' Seminar will be at Sunday, Bahman 12!
 (TBC)

-**Please consult with your mentor for more information!
+**Please consult with your mentor for more information!**

+-> Final Project Announced at Shahrivar 26!
+Please follow the schedule!

 # Submission Instruction